-More information about the CRMF can be found at:
+More information about the CRMF can be found at: www.infrastructure.gov.au/aviation/airspace_reform/aaps.aspx

-www.infrastructure.gov.au/aviation/airspace_reform/aaps.aspx

-2.1 Safety requirements for service provider's SMS
+2.1 Safety requirements for service providers' SMS

+ICAO has mandated that aviation service providers implement SMS which seeks to deliver an improved safety culture.
+CASA is working with industry to embed an SMS culture in Australian aviation.
 While much of the responsibility for implementing SMS lies with industry, it is important that appropriate regulatory oversight is in place to monitor and assess the effectiveness of these systems.